MistyCommunity/Documentation/src/content/docs/skills/remote-command-architecture.md

 Get both tools [here](https://github.com/MistyCommunity/SampleCode/tree/master/Tools/javascript).

-You can also use the [API Explorer](http://api-explorer.mistyrobotics.com) source code as a JavaScript wrapper for Misty's REST API.
-Read how to work with the API Explorer code [here](../../skills/tools/#working-with-the-api-explorer-code).

 ### Using the LightClient JS Helper

 Both the `lightClient.js` and `lightSocket.js` files should typically be located in a "tools" or "assets" folder.
 It’s important to reference the files prior to your application file in your .html page.
 For example: